sheikhshakibhossain/Notion-Wrapper/README.md

 # Notion-Wrapper

-This Project aims to install notion systemwide as native desktop app in linux
+This Project aims to install notion as **native desktop app** in linux, since there is **no Offical support** for Linux from Notion

+You're welcome.